DenisVoloshin/words-counter/README.md

 # Words Counter

-The Counter is able to get files as an input and process them in parallel utiliziting java.util.concurrent.ConcurrentHashMap and also it’s method putIfAbsent()
+The Counter is able to get files as an input and process them in parallel utilizing java.util.concurrent.ConcurrentHashMap and also it’s method putIfAbsent()